Thomas-Mildner/KP-DataBinding/slides/PITCHME.md

 ## Two-way data binding

-&rarr; scope variable will change its value every time the model is assigned to a different value
+&rarr; scope variable will change its value every time the the model value is changed and vice versa

-&rarr; bind the data from model to view and view to model
+&rarr; bind the data from model to view and vice versa

 +++